-Image and Text contributed by Abhijit Das Gupta, Kolkata
+Image and Narrative contributed by Abhijit Das Gupta, Kolkata

-Our trainer at the time was a man called Nalin Malik.
-What is not known well is that Nalin Malik represented the British India in the 1932 Olympics held in Los Angeles, USA .
+Nalin Malik was our swimming trainer and what is not known is that Nalin Malik represented the British India in the 1932 Olympics held in Los Angeles, USA .
 He never had any formal training, in fact he was so poor that he could not even afford full meals.

 People used to say Nalin Malik did not swim – he mowed the water apart.
 The unfortunate part is that he remained an unacknowledged, secluded, and a very lonely man whom no one remembered or paid tribute to.
 I however, have fond memories of him.
 He was a very tough trainer.
 On this day in a cold December in 1950, he made me cross the lake.
 The return was on his back.

 BECOME A PATRON : Work on Indian Memory Project takes time, money and hard work to produce.
 But it is necessary work because parallel views on our histories matter.
 If you like the project, admire it, and benefit from its knowledge, please consider awarding us an honorarium to make the future of this project robust and assured.
 You can support Indian Memory Project for as little as Rs.
 500 or more